 1. You’re Not Eating the Right Carbs

 When we eat carbs, especially processed carbs that are low in fiber, our blood sugar rises and our body releases insulin.
-Insulin’s job is to bring our blood sugar back down to normal.
-When we eat a meal or snack containing only low fiber carbs (without protein or fat) then our blood sugar shoots up quickly and we have a pretty hefty insulin response.
-The result of this is a carb crash soon thereafter, leaving you tired and hungry…and craving a quick burst of energy…in the form of sugar.
+Insulin’s job is to bring our blood sugar back to normal.
+When we eat a meal or snack containing little or no fiber and no protein or fat (think crackers or gummy bears), our blood sugar shoots up quickly and we have a pretty hefty insulin response.
+The result of this is a carb crash soon thereafter, which leaves you tired and hungry…and craving another quick burst of energy…and the cycle continues.

-When we include a good source of protein and/or fat with our high fiber carbs, it turns that blood sugar spike into a slow-and-steady rise.
-This slower rise and fall in our blood sugar prevents the carb-crash and reduces your sugar cravings.
+When we eat a high fiber snack that includes a source of protein and/or fat, it turns that blood sugar spike into a slow-and-steady rise.
+This slower rise and fall in our blood sugar prevents the carb-crash and ultimately reduces your sugar cravings.

 How to Fix it

 - Snack Smart.
-You should also incorporate proteins and/or fat with your snacks.
-When you’re having fruit for a snack, try adding a handful of almonds or a hard-boiled egg.
-You could also go with half an avocado with some sea salt sprinkled on top – this snack provides both fiber and fat for staying power!
+You should also incorporate protein and/or fat with your snacks.
+When having fruit for a snack, try adding a handful of almonds or a hard-boiled egg.
+You could also go with half an avocado with sea salt sprinkled on top – this snack provides both fiber and fat for staying power!
+Remember: produce and protein snacks are the most filling.

 2. You Get Busy And Stop Listening to Your Body